-Deterioration of sight in either the central or peripheral vision.
+Deterioration of eyesight in either the central or peripheral vision.
 This deterioration is likely to begin in the upper part of the vision field, as this corresponds with the bottom of the eye where blood usually pools.

-The eye turning out or in (called strabismus)
+Eye turning outward or inward (called strabismus)

 You can start by making sure you have a reputable doctor and eye doctor on your side.
 Don’t stop there.
 Ensure that teachers, therapists, coaches, friends and family understand what the disease is and can respond to his/her needs appropriately.
-The JMCDF can help as a resource.
+The JMCDF can help as a resource on Coats disease.
 Doctors on our website are available and have agreed to direct you to the nearest knowledgeable physician in your area.
 It helps enormously to plug into an already existing network of parents facing the same challenges as you, so utilize our website and message boards to communicate and find hope and answers.

-Coats Disease is often misdiagnosed, so it is very important that you work with an ophthalmologist experienced in managing the disease.
+Coats disease is often misdiagnosed, so it is very important that you work with an ophthalmologist experienced in managing the disease.
 One challenge to making an accurate diagnosis is that the patients are often young people who can’t articulate their physical problem.
 Another is that the presenting symptoms of Coats can resemble other conditions such as retinoblastoma, which is potentially life-threatening.

-By definition, patients with Coats Disease do not have any other health problems.
-However, symptoms that are typical of Coats may appear in several multisystem disorders, such as Fascioscapulohemeral Muscular Dystrophy, Pericentric Inversion of Chromosome 3, and Alport Syndrome.
-Again, One clue to a proper diagnosis is that Coats disease may be more often bilateral.
+By definition, patients with Coats disease do not have any other health problems.
+However, typical Coats symptoms may appear in several multisystem disorders, such as Facioscapulohumeral Muscular Dystrophy, Pericentric Inversion of Chromosome 3 and Alport Syndrome.
+Again, one clue to a proper diagnosis is that Coats disease is only clinically symptomatic in one eye.
 As you can see, this is a complex disease to diagnose, and highlights once again the importance of working with physicians who are familiar with this condition.

-How many people in the United States are diagnosed with Coats Disease?
+How many people in the United States are diagnosed with Coats disease?

 No one knows.
 It’s still a mystery to retinal specialists.
 One possible clue is that it’s caused by a somatic mutation of the NDP gene.
 More study is required.

-Is there a cure for this condition?
+Is there a cure for Coats disease?

 First, be kind to yourself.
 It’s not easy to recover from the shock of learning your child has a disease that has no known cause or cure.
 Accept any and all feelings the diagnosis may elicit, and try not to blame yourself: It would’ve been impossible for you to figure out a way to shield your child from this disease.

-The next step is to arm yourself with all the facts about the disease and understand that it is not a life threatening situation.
+The next step is to arm yourself with all the facts about the disease and understand that it is not a life-threatening situation.
 Don’t let others write the end of your story.
 Many times the best intentioned people will say “there are many organizations to help with the blind.”
 Your child is not blind and rarely does the disease affect both eyes.
 Knowledge is power, and the more you know, the more capable you’ll feel about navigating the daunting healthcare system.
 That said, it’s also important to communicate with other patients and parents when it becomes too overwhelming.
 And if you find that the diagnosis has been so crippling that you’ve been unable to get past it, consider talking to a counselor or therapist.
 You can’t—and aren’t expected to—weather this storm alone.

 Yes.
-Much depends on where your child falls on the spectrum, but with your support, as well as that of doctors, therapists and teachers, your child should be able to do everything a fully sighted child can do.
+Much depends on where your child falls on the Coats disease spectrum, but with your support, as well as that of doctors, therapists and teachers, your child should be able to do everything a fully sighted child can do.